siddharthPriyadarshi/canada-net-income-prediction/README.md

-# home-price-prediction using Linear Regression Model
+# canada-netincome-prediction using Linear Regression Model